 Whether data type name is case-sensitive can be checked in the

-Keywords are not reserved (they are just parsed as keywords in the corresponding context).
-If you use identifiers the same as the keywords, enclose them into quotes.
+Keywords are not reserved; they are treated as such only in the corresponding context.
+If you use identifiers with the same name as the keywords, enclose them into double-quotes or backticks.
 For example, the query

 SELECT "FROM" FROM table_name is valid if the table